 Requirements for a free phone and free captioning service is:

 - Have a landline phone.
-Service with Vonage, Ooma, Magic Jack qualify as a landline phone.
+Service with Vonage, Ooma, Magic Jack qualifies as a landline phone.

 - Must have Internet service in your home.